Are you looking for the best Lagos beaches? You came to the right place. In this blog post, we will share the best beaches in Lagos Portugal.

 When you talk about the most popular beaches in Lagos, Praia da Batata tops the list.
 Lorded by a 17th-century fortress on one edge, the beach doubles as a historic center too!

 Praia da Batata is where you can meet the locals and socialize.
-If you want to sunbathe close to the town, then this beach is the one you head to.
+If you want to sunbathe close to Lagos, then this beach is the one you head to.
 Cupped in a sheltered cove, it enjoys the beautiful rocky surroundings.

 The cliffs here are precarious, causing the rocks to fall sometimes.
 Make sure to maintain a distance to protect yourself from getting hurt.